 Aristotle, Non-Christian Authority of a Christian Hell

-• Dante postpones the explanation of the organization of Hell until almost one-third of the way through Inferno
+• Dante-poet postpones his explanation of the organization of his Hell until almost one-third of the way through Inferno, waiting until Inferno 11 to explain how his Hell is structured

-• introducing the structure of his Hell, Dante offers a dramatization of the principle of difference
+• Introducing the structure of his Hell, Dante affirms the principle of difference that will be so important in Paradiso

-• the treatment of violence offers an implied positive evaluation of material goods
+• The treatment of violence offers an implied positive evaluation of material goods, which we should factor into our evaluation of Dante’s thinking about wealth

-• Dante-pilgrim asks Virgilio about the previous circles of Hell, those outside the city of Dis; he uses a shorthand to summarize the landscape they have traversed thus far, evoking each sin of upper Hell by its Dantean contrapasso
+• Dante-pilgrim asks Virgilio about the previous circles of Hell, those outside the city of Dis

-• these intratextual citations — the Inferno citing the Inferno — enhance the text’s truth claims and the perceived “reality” of Dante’s Hell
+• These intratextual citations — the Inferno is citing the Inferno — enhance the text’s truth claims and the perceived “reality” of Dante’s Hell

 • Dante’s strong personal connection to Aristotle’s works, which are carefully named: “la tua Etica” (your Ethics [Inf.
 11 80]) and “la tua Fisica” (your Physics [Inf.
 11.101])